 Easy Sourdough Starter (with new troubleshooting tips)

-Before we even start, if you’ve already tried this recipe and are having trouble getting your sourdough starter to the “very-active” stage, or if your loaves aren’t rising well, or if they’re too dense, you can skip to the Troubleshooting tips below… scroll waaaay down.
+If you’ve already tried this recipe and are having trouble getting your sourdough starter to the “very-active” stage, or if your loaves aren’t rising well, or if they’re too dense, you can skip to the Troubleshooting tips below… scroll waaaay down.
 If you’re new to this page, start right here with this post about sourdough starter. –Jeff

 Once you have created your starter you can use it to bake beautiful loaves, with or without added yeast.
 The flavor is incredible and you will still be making a large batch of dough and storing it for up to a week, so you will do the work on one day for many loaves.